parthibd/cowin-track/README.md

 Telegram bot to track vacant vaccine slots according to pincode or district and notify user as soon as they become available.

+# Features

+1. Notify by pincode
+2. Notify by district
+3. No flooding with notifications, notified only when new or updated data is available.
+5. Very active, frequently checks for data.
+4. Cares about CoWin, has multiple checks in place so that we do not flood the servers with requests and puts additional strain.
+5. Made with ❤️ in India. 🦚

 # Requirements

 1. Node.js 14